aryeelab/methyl-microc/README.md

 # Methyl-MicroC Analysis Environment

-A complete environment setup for running the nf-core/methylseq pipeline on methylation sequencing data using conda-based local execution.
+A complete environment setup for running the nf-core/methylseq pipeline on methylation sequencing data using conda-based local execution with bwa-meth aligner.

 ## Overview

-This repository provides a fully configured environment for analyzing bisulfite sequencing data using the nf-core/methylseq pipeline.
+This repository provides a fully configured environment for analyzing bisulfite sequencing data using the nf-core/methylseq pipeline with bwa-meth aligner.
 The setup includes:

 - Conda environment with Nextflow, nf-core tools, and all bioinformatics dependencies
 - Local conda-based execution (no Docker required)
+- bwa-meth based methylation analysis workflow
 - Pre-configured sample sheets and configuration files
 - Test data for validation
 - Comprehensive documentation and usage examples